VaKonS/fd/README.md

 # FD
-Puts current drive letter to existing environment variable, or finds disk with given label or file, or checks file existence.<br>
+Puts letter of current drive to existing environment variable, or finds disk with given label or file, or checks file existence.<br>
-For DOS, long filenames aren't supported.
+For DOS, recursive search and long filenames aren't supported.

 Usage:<br>
 <br>